wp-plugins/auction-nudge/readme.txt

 All themes can be adjusted in this way.

+= How often does Auction Nudge update? =

+To reduce server load, Auction Nudge does not update every time it is loaded on your site.
+The tools update as follows:

+* Your eBay Listings – updates every 15 minutes
+* Your eBay Ads – updates every 15 minutes
+* Your eBay Profile – updates every 6 hours
+* Your eBay Feedback – updates every 6 hours

 = Auction Nudge isn't loading, what's wrong? =

 A common reason for Auction Nudge not loading is the use of ad blocking browser plugins.
 If you are using such a plugin, disable it, or add an exception to see if Auction Nudge loads without it.

 Another reason for Auction Nudge failing to load on your page is Javascript errors from other scripts.
 You can check for these in your browser's error console.

-If this doesn't resolve your issue, then please <a target="_blank" href="http://www.auctionnudge.com/contact">get in touch</a> and be sure to include a link to your site where you have the code snippet installed so I can investigate further.
+If this doesn't resolve your issue, then please <a target="_blank" href="https://www.auctionnudge.com/contact">get in touch</a> and be sure to include a link to your site where you have the plugin installed so I can investigate further.

-= Where can I find more help? =

-Lots more help can be found at the Auction Nudge <a href="http://www.auctionnudge.com/help">Help page</a>.

-= How Is Such An Awesome Tool Free? =
+= How is such an awesome tool free? =

 Auction Nudge funds itself through referral commissions from eBay.
 As a member of the eBay Partner Network we may receive anonymous commissions from eBay if a successful transaction occurs after clicking an Auction Nudge link to eBay, at no cost to the user.

 This means Auction Nudge is free to use and there are no 'pay to unlock' type restrictions and no signups - just obtain your code snippet and install it on your site!

+= Where can I find more help? =

+The following links should help with most questions and issues:

+* Watch the <a href="https://wordpress.org/plugins/auction-nudge/installation/">plugin screencast tutorial</a>
+* Read through the <a target="_blank" href="https://www.auctionnudge.com/help">Help/FAQ page</a>
+* Read through the <a target="_blank" href="https://www.auctionnudge.com/customize">Customize page</a>

+If you still require assistance, please feel free to <a target="_blank" href="https://www.auctionnudge.com/contact">get in touch</a>.
+Be sure to include a link to your site where you have the plugin installed so I can investigate further.

 == Screenshots ==